bparanj/crystal/computer/firmware/firmware.md

 1. **Computer BIOS/UEFI**: Manages the initial hardware checks and setup when a computer is powered on.
 2. **Router Firmware**: Controls the router’s networking functions, such as IP address assignment, firewall settings, and data routing.
-3. **Smartphone Firmware**: Manages the phone’s basic functions, including touch input, camera operation, and communication with cellular networks.
+3. **Smartphone Firmware**: Manages the phone’s basic functions,  touch input, camera operation, and communication with cellular networks.

 ### Importance of Firmware Updates